Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 Don't panic, I think... hope...
 I've got a great way to explain this one to you.

-If that sounds interesting, don't forget to life and subscribe
+If that sounds interesting, don't forget to like and subscribe

-Don't forget to do your homework, if you have any questions, drop me a comment!
+And don't forget to do your homework, if you have any questions, drop me a comment!

 And I'll see you next time.